Adeshppp/Java-Course/Readme.md

 2. final method : can't be override
 3. final class : can't be extend

+Object class :
-Every class in java extends Object class
+Every class in java extends Object class. and Object class has a method called toString(), which returns some hex code by following some pattern like below

+className@hexCodeOfClass

+so by providing a implementation to toString methiod in a class we can make it return some valuable information about class. and then if we try top print obj then there will be some valuable information about a class.